bartlomiejmastalirz/LibraryInterface/README.md

 Here lie the last drops of effort and sanity I had for working in a group and trying to manage it. -JM Unfortunately it wasn't possible for me to get this whole thing working and getting the group to do an actual GROUP work.
-I am willing to do a new work alone and until September.